hephtaicie/storalloc/README.md

 # Storalloc - A Scheduler for Storage Resources

 Storalloc is a prototype of a job scheduler for storage resources.
 While compute resources are usually allocatable exclusively on a HPC system, storage resources are still either a global and shared file system or distributed intermediate resources difficult to effectively use.
 We propose here a proof-of-concept of a scheduler based on a three-component design (client, orchestrator, server) for allocating storage space the same way we allocate compute resources on a supercomputer.
-Storalloc can also run locally in a simulation mode for testing scheduling algorithms or playing traces (Darshan support in progress).
+Storalloc can also run locally in a simulation mode for testing scheduling algorithms or playing traces ([Darshan]{https://www.mcs.anl.gov/research/projects/darshan/} support in progress).
 Our prototype can now support NVMeoF technology to attach storage resources through a high-speed network.

 ## Design